Fried foods are a guilty pleasure for many people. They are tender on the inside with a delicious crunchy outside.

 - Deep fryers require enough oil to completely submerge the food.
 Air fryers can use a tablespoon or even no oil at all to cook foods.

-- The oil used to deep fry can penetrate the food deeper, so food could with a deep fryer will usually have a thicker more crispier crust.
+- The oil used to deep fry can penetrate the food deeper, so it would have a thicker and crispier crust.

 - Because air fryers use little to no oil, some foods may come out dryer than what you would find with a deep fryer.